CloudLabsAI-Azure/github-copilot-for-managers/labfiles/exercise1.md

 #### The Business Value of GitHub Copilot

-**GitHub Copilot bridges the gap between engineering output and business outcomes.**
-By combining **usage analytics** with **productivity metrics**, organizations can quantify how AI assistance directly translates into **faster delivery, higher quality, and lower cost**.
+GitHub Copilot bridges the gap between engineering output and business outcomes.
+By combining usage analytics with productivity metrics, organizations can quantify how AI assistance directly translates into faster delivery, higher quality, and lower cost.

 - **Accelerated Delivery:** Teams ship features faster by reducing coding and debugging time.
 - **Reduced Costs:** Fewer reworks, less time spent on boilerplate code, and improved focus mean lower operational overhead.